The Cuisinart Air Fryer Hack

 a.
 Note that the screws for the left and right feet are different.

-8. You could grasp the function knob and pull it straight out.
+8. Next, you could grasp the function knob and pull it straight out.
 It may be tightly fit.

 a.
 You can see the 2 screws that mount the rotary switch.
-It just gives you the satisfaction knowing that if you had a replacement part, you could fix this thing.
-Cusinart may not sell a replacement.
+It just brings you the satisfaction knowing that if you had a replacement part, you could fix this thing.
+Cuisinart may not sell a replacement.

 b.
 If a replacement is not available, don't bother with this step.
-The switch will be left as a non-functional ornament.
+You can leave the switch as a non-functional ornament.
+Removing it will leave an ugly hole.

 9. Here are some pictures